 With the whole Tide pod challenge thing we feel like we need to say that.
 Keep surf wax on the surfboard and out of your mouths.

 Mr. Zog’s Original Sex Wax

-They have wax for every variation in water temperature.
-The have warm water wax, warm tropical wax, cool-cold, cool, cold and base coat.
 They even have wax for softboards (AKA, foamies).
-If you want to glue your feet to the board, use this wax.
+If you want to glue your feet to the surfboard, use this wax.

 Matuna’s Surf Wax

 This surfing wax is from the Matuna’s Farm in Santa Cruz, California.

 They claim to be the first and original eco-surf wax.

 Each bar of surfboard wax is organic (we didn’t see a certified organic stamp on the site for what that is worth), biodegradable, and nontoxic.